Dimitri Papatheodorou contributes a quarterly column to Grapevine Magazine, in Prince Edward County. Articles available on request.

 Country Culture Lab is an architecture studio course at Toronto Metropolitan University, Department of Architectural Science.
-This book represents the outcome of all sixteen students' work during the winter of 2021.
-With gratitude and thanks to all the guests and critics:
+This book represents the outcome of sixteen students' work during the winter of 2021.
+With gratitude and thanks to all the guests and critics.
+Document available on request.

 The Art of Wall Gazing (from exhibition book)

 Wall Gazing represents the emergence of a new form of expression in Dimitri Papatheodorou’s artwork, which has evolved gradually out of his architectural paintings, hand-built sculpture and personal narrative.
 The large painted structures bring together his numerous creative activities as architect, painter and sculptor.
 (He is also a singer-songwriter and teacher.)
 The artist describes the process in the Notes which follow this essay.